godotengine/godot-docs/classes/class_lightmapgidata.rst

 - void **clear_users** **(** **)**

-Clear all objects that are considred baked within this ``LightmapGIData``.
+Clear all objects that are considered baked within this ``LightmapGIData``.

 ----